 Aho, Weinberger, and Kernighan.
 The names of three authors put together in the most pronounceable way.
 That's what they did when they couldn't think of a more imaginative name for a wonderful program they'd devised.
 A is Al Aho, of compiler book fame.
 W is Peter Weinberger of Research.
 And K is Brian Kernighan, just described for his work on Ratfor.
 (Kernighan and Pike's book remarks that "Naming a language after its authors also shows a certain poverty of imagination." [page 131]) Awk is not at all awk-ward, it is a great simplification.
-You can think of it as the combination of most of the best ideas of the other tools all rolled into one [Aho1978a].
+You can think of it as the combination of most of the best ideas of the other tools all rolled into one.
 We use it all the time.
+For some examples, see the review of "Leverage" in the August 1984 issue.
 You can enter the awk commands from the command line if they are simple enough, so that awk -F: '{print \$1}' /etc/passwd is a complete program to print the names of all the accounts shown in /etc/passwd, the standard place for the names of all accounts on the system.
 By all means learn about awk and use it.
 It will make life far less awk-ward.